mysociety/fixmystreet/docs/pro-manual/staff-user-accounts.md

 You can change your password at any time by clicking on ‘Your account’ in the top menu bar.

-## Permissions
+## Permissions and Roles

-Staff accounts can be assigned a variety of permissions, depending on each team member’s needs or responsibilities.
-Permissions can be combined in any way.
+Staff accounts can be assigned a variety of permissions or roles, depending on each team member’s needs or responsibilities.
+Permissions can be combined in any way, grouped into custom roles, or applied individually.

-Some common staff roles and the appropriate permissions are shown in the table below, but you can tailor your permissions to best reflect your team’s operations.
+Some common staff roles and the appropriate permissions are shown in the table below, but you can tailor your permissions and roles to best reflect your team’s operations.

 <table class="table table--responsive">